davetoland/DiscordChatGPT/ReadMe.md

 Here I'm just using anonymous types and dynamic objects to represent the Discord models, the minimum requirement to get an end to end test going.

-Fo further detail on what each of part of each model represents I recommend you read the documentation, at least in part, around [Application Commands](https://discord.com/developers/docs/interactions/application-commands) (in particular [Slash Commands](https://discord.com/developers/docs/interactions/application-commands#slash-commands) which we'll be using) and [Receiving and Responding to Interactions](https://discord.com/developers/docs/interactions/receiving-and-responding) in our application.
+For further detail on what each of part of each model represents I recommend you read the documentation, at least in part, around [Application Commands](https://discord.com/developers/docs/interactions/application-commands) (in particular [Slash Commands](https://discord.com/developers/docs/interactions/application-commands#slash-commands) which we'll be using) and [Receiving and Responding to Interactions](https://discord.com/developers/docs/interactions/receiving-and-responding) in our application.

 Here I just register a new Slash Command with Discord, but there's much more on offer.